 Take the following to edit any custom Theme Colors:

 Step 1: Go to the Design tab > Colors.

 Step 2: Right-click your desired Theme Colors > Edit.
 This displays the Create New Theme Colors dialog.
 Then, do the same steps as when you create a new set of Theme Colors.

 That’s it!
 You’ve known how to work with Theme Colors.
-From now on, let’s create consistent eLeaning projects with the help of AtivePresenter 8.
-Visit our Website, Twitter, Facebook page and YouTube channel to get more handy contents.
+From now on, let’s create consistent eLearning projects with the help of AtivePresenter 8.
+Visit our Website, Twitter, Facebook page, and YouTube channel to get more handy content.